 A commitment to cultivating mindfulness practices in your business is no longer optional, it is an imperative.

 The Magic of Believing Action Plan

 PEN Award-winning historian and popular New Thought voice Mitch Horowitz teaches how to harness and maximize the tools of The Magic of Believing, one of the most effective works of mind-power ever written.
-In Mitch’s five lessons you will experience Claude M. Bristol’s The Magic of Believing in a whole new way―and you will also experience, as though for the first time and for all time, the extraordinary powers within you.

-The Power of Your Subconscious Mind and How To Use It
+The Power of Your Subconscious Mind and How to Use It

 Historian and New Thought scholar Mitch Horowitz shines a new light on Joseph Murphy’s landmark, The Power of Your Subconscious Mind, showing how to maximize Murphy’s methods, reverse setbacks, and remove mental blocks.